netfilebox/netfilebox/README.md

 1. pull pre-built Docker images from the [NetFileBox Docker Hub Repository](https://hub.docker.com/search/?q=netfilebox/)
 2. build and configure Docker images locally from scratch.

+The pre-built install takes between 10 and 15 minutes on my system.
+Building from scratch takes about 25 to 30 minutes.

 It is a completely automated process.
 Read [background information](https://paulsrusso.github.io/netfilebox).

 # Prerequisites